Susanfe/sdp-event-management/README.md

 With *our app* the event will become **your** event.

 *n.b : Please comment and review !* :+1: *wherever there is OUR APP written, this must be replaced by the app name.*

+## New Version

+Hi !
+You may not know it already but *Tiket* is your best friend as it will guide you through all your future events.
+To do so, *Tiket* has a fully interactive map, with all the important locations, including you !
+Moreover, the map is linked to a customizable schedule, where you can save every activity you want to attend and export it to your own private calendar ! *Tiket* also allows you to keep in touch with the event through a news feed, and you can always contact event organizers for more informations. *Tiket* was also designed for managing the event, and event organizers can login to access features such as ticket scanning, new publishing and much more.
+Finally, everyone can discover events and share on *Tiket*!

+*n.b : Please comment and review !* :+1: *wherever there is TIKET written, this must be replaced by the app name.*